natewinck/surfstat/README.md

 Data
 ----
 - ~~Add generic JSON columns for every data model~~
-- [Possible — destroys group model] One Surfice can be in multiple Surfs
+- One Surfice can be in multiple Surfs (category model)
 - Set up MySQL in addition to SQLite

 Testing